deFOREST: Fusing Optical and Radar satellite data for Enhanced Sensing of Tree-loss: Technical Approach and Methodology

 where $\eset{Y_k(\omega)Y_l(\omega)} = \delta[l-k]$. \end{theorem}

-\begin{rem} Note that the eigenvectors of the discrete KL expansion from equation exactly correspond to the principal components.
+\begin{rem} Note that the eigenvectors of the discrete KL expansion in equation \eqref{KLE} exactly correspond to the principal components.
 Furthermore, the eigenvalues indicate the level of variability of the signal. \end{rem}

 A crucial characteristic of the KL expansion is the optimality properties.
 Suppose that we form the truncated KL expansion i.e. for any $m \leq n$

 It can be shown that such representation is optimal. \begin{theorem} Suppose $\eset{\bv(\omega)} = \0$, $\bpsi_{1},\dots,\bpsi_{n}$ is an orthonormal basis of $\R^{n}$ and let $\bQ^m$ be a projection of $\bv(\omega)$ onto $\bpsi_{1},\dots,\bpsi_{m}$, then